-We understand the wiki systems as a cumulative process, where the accumulation of editions going to development wiki pages.
-Thus, to more editions better wiki pages (more visibles, more votes or more edited), so on, more editions receive the wiki pages receive more editions in the future.
-This simple reinforcement cycle of the wiki system transform a random network into a small world network of co-author or co-editors network.
-The model presented is an accumulative system, where two people never let being coauthors (no loss of edges) or people never die (no loss of nodes).
-It is proposed introduce these rules as future work.
+We understand wiki systems as a cumulative process, whereby the accumulation of editions goes towards the development of wiki pages.
+Thus, the more editions there are, the better the wiki page (more visible, more votes and/or more edited); furthermore, the more editions a wiki page receives, the more editions it is likely to receive in the future.
+This simple reinforcement cycle of the wiki system transforms a random network into a small world network of co-authors or co-editors.
+The model presented here is thus a cumulative system, where two people never let go of being co-authors (no loss of edges) or people never die (no loss of nodes).
+It is proposed that these rules be introduced in future work.

-To better understanding about collective intelligence, we propose as future work study the proposed model in deep and study other system such as wikipedia or collective software projects.
-At same time, use a distribution of k as parameter of the model and compute other measurements about resilience and robustness as future work.
+To better understand collective intelligence, we propose that future work focuses on the in-depth study of the proposed model as well as other systems such as Wikipedia or collective software projects.
+At the same time, in future work a distribution of k as a parameter of the model and the computation of other measurements to do with resilience and robustness should also be made use of.

 \bibliographystyle{apalike}